pulumi/pulumi-hugo/themes/default/content/resources/pulumi-insights-intelligence-cloud-infrastructure-advanced-search-analytics-ai/index.md

 hero:
   image: /icons/containers.svg
   title: "Pulumi Insights: Intelligence for Cloud Infrastructure with Advanced Search, Analytics and AI"
-title: "Pulumi Insights: Intelligence for Cloud Infrastructure wi..."
+title: "Pulumi Insights: Intelligence for Cloud Infrastructure..."
 meta_desc: |
     Pulumi Insights has arrived and brings an enormous productivity enhancement to infrastructure as code.
 Born from partnering with our community and ...
 url_slug: pulumi-insights-intelligence-cloud-infrastructure-advanced-search-analytics-ai